-Brachytherapy, also known as sealed source radiotherapy or internal radiotherapy is a type of radiotherapy in which a small radiation source
+Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment.
+During the brachytherapy,

 Turkey is a treasure trove of traditions, spices, street food delights and destinations for any intrepid tourist.
 It’s a mix between the familiar and the exotic, ranging from the bustling streets of Istanbul to the serene and relaxed Roman ruins spread around Turkey’s Western and Southern coast.
 Turkey is a fairly large country with 75 million inhabitants.
 The country spreads between Europe and Asia, with 97% of the country on the Asian side – Asian Turkey.
 Turkey is encircled and enjoys access to three different seas: The Black Sea, The Aegean Sea and the Mediterranean.
 Istanbul is the largest city in Turkey and the largest city in Europe, regarding population – It has over 14 million people.

 Turkey’s medical infrastructure has improved greatly beginning with the early 2000s and now is one of the biggest medical tourism hubs in Europe and Asia.
 Turkey has the largest number of JCI-accredited hospitals, second only to the USA and hospitals are more often than not part of international healthcare groups, following strict European protocols and regulations.
 Turkey has 28.000 medical institutions spread across the European and Asian side but some of the biggest private hospitals and medical centres are in Istanbul, Ankara, Antalya and Bodrum – these also happen to be some of the best tourist destinations in Turkey.